ColiverSEC/Enterprise-IAM-Lab/activedirectory/ad-forest-and-domain-architecture.md

 _See [OU and GPO Management](./ou-gpo-management.md) for details._

 ### 🔐 Trust Relationships
+*This lab does not configure any child or external trusts.*

 Enable users in one domain/forest to access resources in another.